-E-signature company DocuSign (DOCU) reported Q2 FY2022 results beating Wall St's expectations, with revenue up 49.5% year on year to $511.8 million.
-DocuSign made a GAAP loss of $25.5 million, improving on its loss of $64.5 million, in the same quarter last year.
+E-signature company DocuSign (DOCU) announced better-than-expected results in the Q3 FY2022 quarter, with revenue up 42.4% year on year to $545.4 million.
+On the other hand, guidance for the next quarter missed analyst expectations with revenues guided to $560 million at the midpoint, or 2.41% below analyst estimates.
+DocuSign made a GAAP loss of $5.67 million, improving on its loss of $58.4 million, in the same quarter last year.

-Founded in 2003, DocuSign is the pioneer of e-signature and offers software as a service that allows people and organisations to sign legally binding documents electronically.
+Founded by Seattle-based entrepreneur Tom Gonser, DocuSign (NASDAQ:DOCU) is the pioneer of e-signature and offers software as a service that allows people and organisations to sign legally binding documents electronically.

 The platform digitizes the whole signing process from preparing the agreement, making sure that the correct people receive it, to storing it after it is signed.
 DocuSign makes the overall process of signing a document a lot faster and significantly reduces error rates, and its integrations with many other software platforms (such as Google Drive or Salesforce) allow companies to generate and send new agreements to their customers at the click of the button.
 It is an interesting company to watch because it is profiting from the overall digitization of the economy as the product is useful to any company, large or small, across a wide range of industries.